-Holly Berries is home to 10 Year 1 children and Year 2.
-Miss Haynes (Class Teacher), Miss Mace, Mrs Bonser and Mrs Anderson (Teaching Assistants).
+Holly Berries is home to 8 Year 1 children and 13 Year 2 children.
+Miss Haynes (Class Teacher) Mrs Bonser and Miss Mace (Teaching Assistants).
 We hope you enjoy looking at our page and see what we've been up to!

 Below are the curriculum jigsaw's for Holly Berries.
 We run on a two year cycle to ensure that all children are receiving a strong and broad curriculum throughout their time in Holly Berries class.
 We try to cover as much as we can during this time and to stick to the overview wherever possible.

-PE is taught by Mrs Lyons on a Wednesday afternoon.
+PE is taught by Superstars on a Monday afternoon.
 Please ensure that your child has their P.E. bag with the correct kit ready for this day.

 - Black shorts/track suit bottom